assyrianic/Tagha/tagha_documentation/API.md

 ```

 ### Description
 Allows a developer to manually throw a VM runtime exception.
-Only use within a native C or C++ function call and the script needs to stop running.
+Only use within a native C or C++ function call and that the script needs to stop running.

 ### Parameters
-`module` - pointer to a `struct TaghaModule` instance.
+* `module` - pointer to a `struct TaghaModule` instance.
-`err` - value that's higher or lower than 0, can be either a user defined error or a TaghaErrCode enum value.
+* `err` - value that's higher or lower than 0, can be either a user defined error or an `enum TaghaErrCode` value.

 ### Return Value
 None.